 |2670 County Road A|

 When reporting concerns, please be as specific as possible and try to include such things as individuals involved, location of the problem, etc... to help us more easily identify and correct the problem.

-What do I do if I believe that the Highway Department has caused damage to my personal property?
+What if I believe the Highway Department has caused damage to my personal property?